coryvisi/serverless-pdf-chat/docs/transforms.md

 ### implieddecimal
 {: .no_toc }
-Convert specified numeric fields to Decimal (fixed precision) type with implied decimal point support (in other words, last two digits are to the right of decimal).
+Convert specified numeric fields to decimal (fixed precision) type with implied decimal point support (in other words, last two digits are to the right of decimal).

 |Parameter    |Type    |Description
 |---	|---	|---